bhuwan-19/ALPR/README.md

         Then download yolov3.weights from https://pjreddie.com/darknet/yolo/ and
         darkenet53.conv.74 from https://pjreddie.com/media/files/darknet53.conv.74 and copy them in darknet directory.

-    * Train the model to detect license plate of Egypt cars
+    * Train the model to detect license plate

         After preparing for training as mentioned above, configure yolov3.cfg file followed by Configurations part in https://blog.francium.tech/custom-object-training-and-detection-with-yolov3-darknet-and-opencv-41542f2ff44e